booyahdude/setport/readme.txt

 value, simply type "export MY_VARIABLE="value"" where MY_VARIABLE is your variable name and value is its value.

 RETURN CODES: 0 for complete success, 1 if there were errors.

+Added new flags to access environment variables and test cases